jdevries3133/nvim_config/README.md

 anything too opinionated.
 Most of it is just the boring stuff that you'd tear your hair out trying to cobble together.

+## `PLUGINS.md`

+Take a look at this document.
+It's an index of all the plugins included in this config, with some rationale for why they're here, how they interact with each other, why they're important to my workflow, etc.

 ## Setup

 > ⚠️ On startup, there will be a barrage of errors until you've completed all